Notifications

 Overview

-If passed, Bill 24 will add new rights for Albertans such as protections for personal autonomy, including the right not to be given medical care or treatment or a vaccine without consent; the right to acquire, keep and use firearms in accordance with the law - reinforcing our commitment to standing up for lawful firearms owners in Alberta, and affirming government’s intent that provincial laws should not interfere with the right to own legally acquired firearms; and strengthened property rights.
+The Act adds new rights for Albertans such as protections for personal autonomy, including the right not to be given medical care or treatment or a vaccine without consent; the right to acquire, keep and use firearms in accordance with the law - reinforcing our commitment to standing up for lawful firearms owners in Alberta, and affirming government’s intent that provincial laws should not interfere with the right to own legally acquired firearms; and strengthened property rights.

-Additional amendments would add more effective tools for protecting Albertans’ rights, like giving the courts more enforcement options when rights under the Alberta Bill of Rights have been breached, and expanding the Alberta Bill of Rights to apply to all government action, such as policies that are not formalized in a law or regulation.
+Additional amendments add more effective tools for protecting Albertans’ rights, like giving the courts more enforcement options when rights under the Alberta Bill of Rights have been breached, and expanding the Alberta Bill of Rights to apply to all government action, such as policies that are not formalized in a law or regulation.

 Key changes

-• add the right of the individual with capacity not to be subjected to, or coerced into receiving medical care, treatment or a procedure, without consent unless that individual is likely to cause substantial harm to themselves or to others
+• adds the right of the individual with capacity not to be subjected to, or coerced into receiving medical care, treatment or a procedure, without consent unless that individual is likely to cause substantial harm to themselves or to others

-• expand property rights by requiring government to compensate individuals or businesses if they take ownership of their property, or if a law deprives the individual or business of all reasonable uses of their property
+• expands property rights by requiring government to compensate individuals or businesses if they take ownership of their property, or if a law deprives the individual or business of all reasonable uses of their property

-• clarify that government may set reasonable limits on rights or create laws and regulations notwithstanding rights
+• clarifies that government may create laws and regulations notwithstanding rights

-Read the Alberta Bill of Rights Amendment Act, 2024 fact sheet for a complete list of proposed amendments.
+Read the Alberta Bill of Rights Amendment Act, 2024 fact sheet for a complete list of amendments.

 Next steps